netsensei/spotter/README.md

 # Spotter

-Fetch the HTTP status code of a list of URL's.
+Fetch the HTTP response codes for a CSV formatted list of URL's.

 ## Background

-You have a list of URL's and you want to check how HTTP requests to them are handled by the webserver?
+You have a list of URL's and you want to check how HTTP requests are handled by the HTTP server?
 Spotter will asynchronously send HTTP HEAD requests and list the returned HTTP response statuscode for each URL.

 This project relies on [request-promise](https://www.npmjs.com/package/request-promise)